 Gabor G Gyukics (b.
 1958) is a Hungarian-American poet, jazz poet, literary translator born in Budapest.
 He is the author of 11 books of original poetry, 6 in Hungarian, 2 in English, 1 in Arabic, 1 in Bulgarian, 1 in Czech and 16 books of translations including A Transparent Lion, selected poetry of Attila József and Swimming in the Ground: Contemporary Hungarian Poetry (in English, both with co-translator Michael Castro) and an anthology of North American Indigenous poets in Hungarian titled Medvefelhő a város felett.
 He writes his poems in English (which is his second language) and Hungarian.
 His latest book in English is a hermit has no plural (Singing Bone Press, 2015).
 His latest book in Hungarian was published by Lector Press in May 2018.
 Photo by Sándor Gyapjas.

-Sean F. Munro is an Associate Professor of English at Delgado Community College in New Orleans.
-He has recent poems in Indiana Review, Split Lip Magazine, and Under a Warm Green Linden.
+Sean F. Munro is an Associate Professor of English at Delgado Community College.
+He has poems in Indiana Review, Split Lip Magazine, and Under a Warm Green Linden.
 He hosts a weekly poetry radio show, Lunch Poems, on Wednesdays at 12:30pm on 99.1 FM, helps organize the New Orleans Poetry Festival, co-curates The Splice Poetry Series, and manages LitWire, the literary event calendar for New Orleans.